 nothing to do with the meter.
 You do not have to use the same

 brand of meter and lancet.

-smaller the needle point.
-The smaller the needle point, the harder
+lancet point.
+The smaller the lancet point, the harder

 it is to get enough blood but the more comfortable it will be for your cat so